Criticism of democracy: Majoritarianism

 Plato, James Madison and other democratic theorists criticize the majority rule due to situations in which a majority could become tyrannical, also called the tyranny of the majority.
 Richard Ellis and Michael Nelson have argued that much constitutional thought, from Madison to Lincoln and beyond, has focused on "the problem of majority tyranny".
 They conclude, "The principles of republican government embedded in the Constitution represent an effort by the framers to ensure that the inalienable rights of life, liberty, and the pursuit of happiness would not be trampled by majorities."
 Thomas Jefferson warned that "an elective despotism is not the government we fought for."
 A constitution limits what a simple majority can accomplish since changes to a constitution frequently require a supermajority.

+Alexis de Tocqueville, in Democracy in America, extended these concerns beyond formal lawmaking.
+He warned that majority rule could produce a subtler 'soft despotism', a centralized, administrative power that provides for citizens' material needs while gradually eroding their independence, self-reliance, and capacity for individual liberty through pervasive social conformity and regulatory tutelage.

 Another safeguard against the tyranny of majority are principles of liberalism through rights of the individual, liberty, consent of the governed, political equality, right to private property, political egalitarianism and equality before the law and other civil and political rights and human rights.
 Cases where the majority opinion conflicts with some interpretations of liberal principles, for example on immigration, have been described as a democratic dilemma.

 The Chinese Communist Party's political concept of whole-process people's democracy criticizes liberal democracy for relying excessively on procedural formalities or rule of law without, in the party's view, genuinely reflecting the interests of the people.
 According to Wang Zhongyuan of Fudan University, this critique arises as part of a post-1990s trend in which various countries have sought to redefine "democracy" in ways that differ from Western multi-party democratic systems.
-Under the framing of whole-process people's democracy, the most important criteria for democracy is whether it can "solve the people's real problems," while a system in which "the people are awakened only for voting" is deemed not truly democratic.
+Under the framing of whole-process people's democracy, the most important criterion for democracy is whether it can "solve the people's real problems," while a system in which "the people are awakened only for voting" is deemed not truly democratic.
 The concept can thus be used as a way of criticizing liberal democracy and to deflect criticism of the Chinese system.